 - Learning Zone links.

 I’m having difficulties providing learning at home for my child, what should I do?

 We recognise that parents and carers may face challenges whilst home schooling and we are here to support.
 We encourage parents to give children an opportunity to complete as much as possible.
-We have created a timetable for each phase which may be helpful.
-If home learning is proving challenging, please don't hesitate to get in touch via the class email or a phone call to the school office for support.
+Timetables are provided for each phase which may be helpful and support with breaking the day into sections.
+If Remote/Home Learning is proving challenging, please don't hesitate to get in touch via the class email or a phone call to the school office for support.

-What if my child is ill during their self-isolation period?
+What if my child is ill at home during Lockdown or isolation period?